dante825/textClassification/README.md

 ways to explore to solve this problem:
 1. according to the KNN term reduction paper, seems like it is using term frequency rather than tf-idf, it deletes the term that appeared only once.
 2. with term frequency then dimension reduction should have an increase in accuracy.
+3. has problem to remove the columns of features with term frequency 1